Michael Harrison Blues: A Fresh Take on “Everyday I Have the Blues”

 Modern Grit Meets Old School Soul

 What makes this version work is the production.
-It’s got a crisp, pop-leaning edge that makes the rhythm section punch through your speakers, but it doesn’t sacrifice the “dirt” that makes blues great.
-Harrison’s guitar work is the star here—he plays with a level of confidence that only comes from decades of being on the road.
+It’s got a crisp, modern energy that makes the rhythm section punch through your speakers, but it doesn’t sacrifice the “dirt” that makes the blues great.
+Harrison’s guitar work is the star here—he plays with a level of confidence and phrasing that only comes from decades of being on the road.

 Why it Sticks